BryantSarabia/SE4IOT/readme.md

 ### Grafana

 Grafana is used to create the dashboards for the sensors and actuators.
 The dashboards are created using the Grafana API.

-### PostgreSQL

-PostgreSQL is used to store the data of grafana.

 ### Influxdb